Hob Gadling: Appearances

-In issue #22, collected in Season of Mists, Dream visits Hob in his dreams while preparing for a visit to Hell.
-He gives Hob a bottle of Chateau Lafitte 1828 which remains material in the waking world.
+In issue #22, collected in "Season of Mists", Dream visits Hob in his dreams while preparing for a visit to Hell.
+He gives Hob a bottle of Château Lafitte 1828, which remains material in the waking world.

-He next appears in issue #53, “Hob’s Leviathan” which recounts a portion of Hob’s biography independent of the Dream King; the story, which takes place on a ship called the Sea Witch in the first half of the 20th century, forms a section of the frame narrative which comprises Worlds' End.
+He next appears in issue #53, "Hob's Leviathan", which recounts a portion of Hob’s biography independent of the Dream King; the story, which takes place on a ship called the Sea Witch in the first half of the 20th century, forms a section of the frame narrative which comprises "Worlds' End".
 In it he shares an adventure with a girl named Peggy; Peggy and Hob appear again, albeit briefly, during the Blitz in issue #32 of The Dreaming.

-The narrative later reunites Hob and Dream in issue #59 of The Kindly Ones.
-Having lost his most recent significant other in a car accident, Hob is devastated and asks Dream to resurrect her, remarking that "it never gets easier, people you love not being there any more."
+The narrative later reunites Hob and Dream in issue #59 of "The Kindly Ones".
+Having lost his most recent significant other in a car accident, Hob is devastated and asks Dream to resurrect her, remarking that "it never gets easier, people you love not being there any more".
 Dream states that such an act is impossible, but offers Hob the comfort of making her killer aware, while dreaming, of that which he has destroyed.
 As they leave Hob warns Dream that he has the stench of death upon him, which Dream responds with an ambiguous smile and thanks.

-Hob’s final three appearances occur in issues #70 ("Chapter One, Which Occurs in the Wake of What Has Gone Before"), #72 ("Chapter Three, In Which We Wake"), and #73 (An Epilogue, Sunday Mourning) of The Wake.
-In “Sunday Mourning”, Hob attends a Renaissance festival with his African-American girlfriend Guenevere and reminisces guiltily about the slave trade.
+Hob’s final three appearances occur in issues #70 ("Chapter One, Which Occurs in the Wake of What Has Gone Before"), #72 ("Chapter Three, In Which We Wake"), and #73 ("An Epilogue, Sunday Mourning") of "The Wake".
+In "Sunday Mourning", Hob attends a Renaissance festival with his African-American girlfriend Guenevere and reminisces guiltily about the slave trade.
 Disgruntled by the inaccuracy of the event, he spends most of the afternoon drinking in a derelict tavern, somewhat similar to the one in which he first met Dream.
-While there, he is visited by Death who, reflecting that Hob may have reconsidered his pact for eternal life since Dream’s death, offers him an end.
+While there, he is visited by Death who, reflecting that Hob may have reconsidered his pact for eternal life since Dream's death, offers him an end.
 He thanks Death for the offer but ultimately refuses, saying "I'm not ready to die.
 Not today.
 Not yet.
 Maybe not ever.
 Anyway, Gwen'd kill me."
 The issue concludes with Hob dreaming of walking on a beach with Dream and Destruction.

 He also makes an appearance in The Sandman Presents: Dead Boy Detectives spinoff, where Gilles De Rais tricks Charles Rowland and Edwin Paine into tracking Gadling down in an attempt to harvest his immortality.
-De Rais' plot is foiled when he is tricked into turning down Hob's particular brand of eternal life in favour of the extended feeling of childhood the Dead Boy Detectives experience...overlooking the fact that they have no life to steal.
+De Rais' plot is foiled when he is tricked into turning down Hob's particular brand of eternal life in favour of the extended feeling of childhood the Dead Boy Detectives experience, overlooking the fact that they have no life to steal.